MiguelMarcelino/Thoth/scala/cats-effect/fiber.md

 	- We spend too much time on context switching
 - Fibers aren't scarce
 	- Blocking a Fiber does not block the underlying thread.
+	- Blocking a fiber is called semantic blocking.
+		- A fiber is not blocked in the same way a thread is.
+Instead, fibers are just suspended.
-	- Blocking a fiber is called semmantic blocking.
-Fibers are just suspended.
-We are not actually blocking the underlying thread.
+		- We are not actually blocking the underlying thread.

 #### Scheduling
 - Preemptive: Scheduler suspends tasks